Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Why Weight Changes in Perimenopause Are Not a Personal Failure

-As a Nutritional Therapy Practitioner specialising in supporting positive food and body relationships, I meet women daily who are trying to make sense of an internal tug-of-war between urges to fight their body’s weight, shape, or size, and wanting to feel at peace with themselves.
+As a Nutritional Therapy Practitioner specialising in supporting positive food and body relationships, I frequently meet women in their middle years who are experiencing shifts in how their bodies behave and look - and who are trying to make sense of an internal tug-of-war between powerful urges to to attempt to better ‘control’ their weight, shape or size or health - and an nagging inner desire to feel more accepting of themselves and their changing bodies.

-The reality is that your body isn’t misbehaving - it’s evolving.
 Midlife (not disimilarly to puberty) brings profound biological changes for a woman.
-Hormonal shifts, particularly declining oestrogen, can affect fat distribution, insulin sensitivity, muscle mass, sleep quality, and even hunger and satiety signals.
-In short, your body’s needs are changing, and this phase invites you to adapt.
+Hormonal shifts, particularly declining oestrogen, can affect fat distribution, insulin sensitivity, muscle mass, sleep quality and even hunger and satiety signals.
+In short, your body’s needs are changing and this phase invites you to adapt.

-So, DO WOMEN ALWAYS Gain Weight if They Don’t Adapt HABITS?
+So, DO MID-LIFE WOMEN ALWAYS Gain Weight if They Don’t Adapt HABITS?

 Not always - but weight gain during perimenopause is extremely common, and for good reason.